-It’s easy to be a bad pilot.
-We know from experience.
-Our goal with this post is to help new Part 107 Pilots avoid common mistakes and get the most out of their flying experience.
-So read on for six killer tips that will make your drone flight experiences safer and more exciting.
-As a new Part 107 Pilot you will want to ensure that you avoid:
+It’s easy to be a bad pilot—we know from experience.
+Our goal with this post is to help new Part 107 pilots avoid common mistakes and get the most out of their flying experience.

-Airspace research and flight planning are two things that many new Part 107 Pilots overlook, or don’t fully understand.
-But they’re incredibly important—and if you’re going to be a successful commercial drone operator, you need to know why they’re so vital.
+Airspace research and flight planning are two things that many new Part 107 pilots overlook or don’t fully understand.
+However, they’re incredibly important—and if you’re going to be a successful commercial drone pilot, you need to know why they’re so vital.

-Luckily, for new and experienced drone pilots alike, there are apps out there – like Mapware Fly—that can help you easily automate the flight planning process.
+Luckily for new and experienced drone pilots alike, there are apps out there—such as Mapware Fly—that can easily automate the flight-planning process.

 With Mapware Fly, you get access to automated and accurate 3D drone mapping.
-You can easily explore and manage high-quality 3D models and orthomosaics straight from your mobile device – allowing for effortless automated flying and data collecting.
+You can easily explore and manage high-quality 3D models and orthomosaics directly from your mobile device, allowing for effortless automated flying and data collecting.

 For those just getting started, Mapware Fly can help you with:

 Even though we’ve covered a lot of ground in this article, it’s just the tip of the Part 107 iceberg.

 There are plenty of online and in-person resources to help you learn about the rest.
 The best ones are probably your local aeromodelling club, drone community events, online forums for hobbyists, and of course, Mapware.
 The more you learn about UAVs and how to fly them safely and legally, the better off you’ll be as a new pilot!

 Mapware makes flight planning and capture easy.
 Download Mapware Fly and see for yourself.